Understanding the Lifetime Value of Your Fitness Clients

 1. Create a client avatar: bring in the right client

-An organized customer retention strategy must first begin with customer acquisition.
-Your fitness business will see clients that spend different amounts, whether it’s $10, $100, or $1,000.
+An organized customer retention strategy must begin with customer acquisition.
+Your fitness business will see clients who spend different amounts, whether it’s $10, $100, or $1,000.
 From this, you can build a client avatar profile of a high-value client based on similar characteristics.
 Knowing this will help you come up with customer acquisition strategies to target the ones with higher CLTV.

 If you’re noticing that a particular demographic constantly generates a higher CLTV at your gym, finding the right targeting methods will bring in higher value than casting a wide net.